-In a few weeks, the Class of 2026 will join the Washington University community.
-While this group of new undergraduate students will receive the same warm welcome to the Danforth Campus as previous classes, the process to admit them has been unlike any in recent years.
+The Class of 2026 has officially joined the Washington University community.
+While this group of new undergraduate students received the same warm welcome to the Danforth Campus as previous classes, the process to admit them has been unlike any in recent years.

 Learning through experience

 The incoming class is WashU’s first since adopting a need-blind undergraduate admissions policy in October.
 With this new model, the university does not consider applicants’ ability to pay when making admissions decisions while maintaining its commitment to meet 100% of demonstrated financial need.
 This allows admissions officers to focus on what matters most—the achievements, character, and promise of those who aspire to attend WashU.

 The shift to need-blind admissions followed an unprecedented $1 billion investment in financial aid and student support by the university—$800 million for undergraduate students and $200 million for graduate and professional students.
 Dubbed Gateway to Success, the commitment was made possible through an extraordinary 65% return on WashU’s endowment in fiscal year 2020-21.

 “I could not be more pleased and proud that we have made good on our promise to make a Washington University education more accessible to all qualified students, regardless of their financial background,” Chancellor Andrew D. Martin said when the new admissions policy was announced.
 “Since I became chancellor, becoming need-blind has been a top priority.
 Building on the momentum that began with our previous administration, we’re finally making it happen.
 This is a proud moment for us as an institution, and I’m grateful to all who have contributed along the way, including our generous donors.”